Become a PEFC notified certification body

 For those already qualified, they are required to receive a refresher training every two years, and whenever there is a new issuance of the PEFC Chain of Custody or PEFC Trademarks standard.

 You can find the upcoming trainings on the right and the complete list of trainings on our website.
-If you need more information you can contact us at training@pefc.org
+If you need more information you can contact us at training@pefc.org.
+Please note, PEFC RED II certification training is through our e-learning platform and can be taken at any time.

 Notification

-You will need to get approval, or “notification”, from PEFC in order to issue PEFC recognized certificates.
+You will need to get approval, or “notification”, from PEFC in order to issue PEFC recognised certificates.
 With the required accreditation in place, the PEFC notification is granted by signing a notification contract with PEFC.

 If you are operating in a country with a PEFC national member, you will need to get your PEFC notification from the particular national member.
 If you operate in more than one country, you will need to sign contracts with each of the applicable national members.